TeodorAnderson/SwatProject/README.md

 - ML Model: Life expectancy predictions per country are made finalized models.
 - Data set was expanded to include 149 countries.
 This was made possible by an API call to the openweathermap historical pollution data API.

 ## Description of the data exploration phase of the project
+### Questions 1a and 1b
+- Feature data (?)
+- Target data (cancer per county, cardio death rate and respiratory diseases per county) were collected from NIH/CDC, CDC and American Lung Association
+- Feature and target raw datasets were combined using FIPS county codes to generate the dataset used in the ML for nuclear power plants (SW16 - ML_data_nuclear_cancer.csv) and fossil fuel power plants (SW21 - ML_data_ff_cancer_w_avgs.csv)

+### Question 2
 - Centered on observing potential correlations between feature data and the target variable of life expectancy.
 - Feature data included USD ($) spent on healthcare per capita in each country, obesity data (high BMI values), and GDP per capita.
 - Except for pollution data, all global data was compiled through a google search.
 Most data sources came from the WHO.